-His tropical shirt is soaked.
-Rain water swirls around his bare feet as he takes three last hits from his cigarette, while reading about the $16 lobster avocado cocktail on the restaurant menu.
+His tropically patterned shirt is soaked through.
+Rain water swirls around his bare feet as he takes three last hits from his cigarette and reads the restaurant menu's description of its $16 lobster avocado cocktail.

-Splashing him, a group of cyclists rolls through the water that locals call Lobster Pot lake.
-Above them all, a Cape Cod sky turns a leaden gray.
-The single car that creeps through the lake on Commercial street has its low beams on, in an attempt to find its way through the dark street.
+Splashing his clothes repeatedly, a group of cyclists rolls through water that locals have dubbed Lobster Pot Lake.
+Above, the Cape Cod sky turns a leaden gray.
+A single car creeps through the lobster lake waters of Commercial street with low beams illuminating the streets reflective signs in a vain attempt to find its way through the dark street.

 A single baby stroller rolls down the street, its hidden passenger tucked safely under a blue hurricane tarp.
 Tethered to their dogs and kids, the parents mush.

 My camera flash blazes.
 Staying dry under my old black umbrella, it wordlessly freezes vertical slices of rain, soaking them in to its memory card.
 Nearby, like blossoming flowers, bouquets of umbrellas open up to the sky.
 Their muzzled owners jaywalk across Commercial, because nobody one wants to wade though Lobster Pot lake.